BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

 \subsection{Performance analysis}

-We now analyze the key factors contributing to \sys{}'s performance improvement by showing \psr{} and hardware resource usage over time, corresponding to the two key design points introduced in \refsec{sec:formulate-optimal-throughput}.
+We now ablate the key factors contributing to \sys{}'s performance improvement by showing \psr{} and hardware resource usage over time, corresponding to the two key design points introduced in \refsec{sec:formulate-optimal-throughput}.